Chronic migraines are usually defined as:-

 Patients that attend our private clinic will require a letter of diagnosis by their GP or specialist.

-Patients can self-refer by emailing [email protected] or arranging phoning our appointment line 0113 221 3533.
+Patients can self-refer by emailing [email protected] phoning our appointment line on 0113 221 3533.

 A consultation will be completed by a healthcare professional prior to any treatment being given.